When left without a will or a trust, the property of a decedent will only be distributed once a Final Decree has been ordered by the Court.

 The Conveyance of Real Property Interests

 The conveyance of real property interests at death is something all owners should take care to plan carefully.
-If you are left without a will or trust to direct where you want your property to go after your death, the state decides whom and in what proportion, takes from your estate.
+If you pass on without a will or trust to direct where you want your property to go after your death, the state decides whom and in what proportion, takes from your estate.

-Without a will or a trust to direct where your property should go, your heirs are left waiting for a Final Decree to direct the distribution of your estate.
+Without a will or a trust to direct where your property should go, your heirs will be left waiting for a Final Decree to direct the distribution of your estate.

 The Importance of a Final Decree

 A Final Decree ordered by the court conveys mineral interests, real property, and title to the property, to the heirs of the decedent.
 A person examining title records can rely on a Final Decree to convey interest in property once the decree has been of record ten (10) years, and can give effect to a sale to a bona-fide purchaser.
 The importance of a Final Decree is two-fold.

 First, the decree of distribution lists the heirs of the decedent, the property of the decedent, and the proper distribution of that property to the heirs.
 Second, it is an order closing the estate.